watatomo/tl/enst/idol story/tomoya - to the deutzia-colored you (1).md

 **Hokuto:** Hold on, Tomoya.
 You'll be basically wearing nothing at all with that, so it's not much help as a reference, is it?

-You'll never know unless you try.
+**Tomoya:** You'll never know unless you try.
 You might even be surprised at how well it fits.

 Besides, everyone else's personalized costume made them stand out.
-I wanna stand out just as much them!
+I wanna stand out just as much as them!
 If I don't do this, I'll—

 **???:** Ohh, how splendid!